Bake Play Smile

 Storing the slice - store the slice in an airtight container at room temperature for up to 5 days or freeze for up to 1 month.

-Egg-free alternative - follow this recipe for an egg-free option.
+Egg-free alternative - try this coconut rough slice recipe for an egg-free option.

 Chocolate icing - this is a very basic chocolate icing recipe.
 If you find the icing is too thick, simply add a little more boiling water.
 If you find it's too runny, add a little extra icing sugar.